-WASHINGTON – The Human Rights Campaign Foundation, the educational arm of the nation’s largest gay, lesbian, bisexual and transgender (LGBT) civil rights organization, today released the popular guide to hundreds of American brands rated on businesses’ treatment of LGBT employees.
-“Buying for Workplace Equality 2012” divides businesses and their consumer products into red, yellow and green categories based on their score on HRC Foundation’s Corporate Equality Index, a nationally recognized benchmark of LGBT inclusion.
+WASHINGTON – Just in time for the holiday shopping season, the Human Rights Campaign Foundation, the educational arm of the nation’s largest gay, lesbian, bisexual and transgender (LGBT) civil rights organization, today released the popular guide to hundreds of American brands rated on businesses’ treatment of LGBT employees.
+“Buying for Workplace Equality 2013” divides businesses and their consumer products into red, yellow and green categories based on their score on HRC Foundation’s Corporate Equality Index, a nationally recognized benchmark of LGBT inclusion.
 The guide is available for download and viewing online at www.hrc.org/BuyersGuide.

-This year, the LGBT community’s buying power is estimated at nearly $800 billion, according to research by Witeck-Combs Communications and Marketresearch.com.
+The LGBT community’s buying power is estimated at nearly $800 billion, according to research by Witeck Communications and Marketresearch.com.
 The research also shows the LGBT community is both savvy about companies’ inclusive policies and fiercely loyal to those companies who support LGBT workplace equality.

-This is the seventh year the Human Rights Campaign Foundation has published the guide which has been viewed and downloaded more than 300,000 times at www.hrc.org/BuyersGuide.
+This is the eighth year the Human Rights Campaign Foundation has published the guide which has been viewed and downloaded more than 500,000 times at www.hrc.org/BuyersGuide.
 The Buying for Workplace Equality iPhone application has also been updated and can be downloaded at www.hrc.org/iphone.